CapibaraZero/docs/docs/ir/emulate_signal.md

 If you are creating a signal it's better to not include unused properties.

+### IRDB

+You can find capibaraZero's IRDB at the following [link](https://github.com/CapibaraZero/resources/tree/main/IRDB)

 ## How to emulate an IR signal?

 - Go to the IR section